tomaszkiewicz/obsidian-database-plugin/README.md

 ## Known issues

 - doesn't support inline adding of new files/records yet
-- sometimes it doesn't show when changed from live preview to reading mode
 - doesn't support dark mode
 - uses ugly CSS to show context menus
-- sometimes it shows unnecessary vertical scrollbar (when editor is not wide enough)

 ## Future plan
 - add filtering